Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 ## Testing
 ### Code Validators
 - [HTML Validator](https://validator.w3.org/):
-  - The Home page, log in and register were checked by adress and no errors or warnings were found.
+  - The Home page, login and register were checked by address and no errors or warnings were found.
   - All the other pages were checked via direct input and the only errors and warnings detected were due to the use of jinja language.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) (via direct input path):